All in the Timing

 Killing off cancer before doing too much damage to the cells

 In the battle against cancer, the collateral damage can be devastating.
 Chemotherapy is one of the biggest weapons in the anticancer arsenal, but while the treatment kills tumors, it can poison healthy tissue, too.

-According to the American Cancer Society, more than 580,000 Americans are expected to die from cancer in 2013.
-Over the same period, about 1.6 million people will be newly diagnosed with the disease.
+According to the American Cancer Society, more than 580,000 Americans were expected to die from cancer in 2013.
+Over the same period, about 1.6 million people were newly diagnosed with the disease.
 For the majority, their treatment will include multiple injections of one or more chemotherapy drugs.
 Chemo’s familiar side effects are bad enough: nausea, diarrhea, fatigue, and hair loss.
 But there can be more severe effects, too, including nerve damage, a crippled immune system, heart toxicity, and kidney failure.

 “It’s a race.
-You want to kill off the cancer before doing too much damage to the healthy cells,” says Tyrone Porter (ME, BME, MSE) at Boston University’s College of Engineering.
+You want to kill off the cancer before doing too much damage to the healthy cells,” says Tyrone Porter, associate professor of mechanical engineering at Boston University’s College of Engineering.

 Supported by several grants, including a four-year, $1.8 million award from the National Institutes of Health, Porter wants to ensure that a patient’s healthy tissue wins that race.
 His lab designs tiny particles—twenty times smaller than red blood cells—that can carry chemotherapy directly into tumors to deliver their drug payload.